phpearth/docs/oop/abstract-classes.md

----
-title: "Abstract Classes in PHP"
+# Abstract Classes in PHP
-updated: "March 14, 2016"
-permalink: "/articles/object-oriented-programming/php-abstract-classes/"
-redirect_from:
-    - "/faq/abstract-classes-in-oop/"
-    - "/faq/object-oriented-programming/php-abstract-classes/"
----

 An abstract class is one that cannot be instantiated, only inherited.
 It is declared with the keyword `abstract`: